kuromakes/clan-app/README.md

   * After deploying, you'll see a text box labeled "Current web app URL"
   * `https://script.google.com/macros/s/{{YOUR_GOOGLE_KEY}}/exec`

+When players successfully submit an application, you should receive an email notification with all of the application data, and it will log the data to the spreadsheet.

 ## Installing the App Locally in Your Machine

 ### Download this Github Repository as a .zip file